durbanitas/awesome-urban-planning/readme.md

 ### Nonprofit Organizations

 - [American Planning Association (APA)](https://www.planning.org/) - Organization for urban planners in the United States.
+- [Congress for the New Urbanism (CNU)](https://www.cnu.org/) - CNU is an organization that promotes the principles of New Urbanism, which emphasizes sustainable and walkable neighborhoods.
+- [ICLEI - Local Governments for Sustainability](https://iclei.org/) - ICLEI is a global network of local governments committed to sustainability.
+- [Institute of Transportation Engineers (ITE)](https://www.ite.org/) - ITE focuses on transportation planning and engineering, playing an important role in the planning of urban transportation systems.
 - [International Society of City and Regional Planners (ISOCARP)](https://isocarp.org/) - The International Society of City and Regional Planners (ISOCARP) is a non-governmental global association of professional city and regional planners.
 - [Morgenstadt](https://www.morgenstadt.de/en.html) - Frauenhofers project to make cities future-proof.
+- [Project for Public Spaces (PPS)](https://www.pps.org/) - PPS is dedicated to creating and sustaining public places that build communities.
+- [The Urban Institute](https://www.urban.org/) - The Urban Institute conducts research on various urban issues, including housing, transportation, and community development.
 - [Urban Land Institute (ULI)](https://uli.org/) - Global nonprofit research and education organization.

 [⬆ back to top](#awesome-urban-planning-list)